I don’t like bugs and it seems I see them everywhere in my room – what can I do to get rid of them?

 I heard there is an outbreak of the flu and a virus running through the halls.
 What can I do?

 When people live in close proximity, such as in the halls, the flu and viruses can spread more readily.
-However, there are precautions that you can take to minimize your exposure for both air bourne and surface contaminents.
+However, there are precautions that you can take to minimize your exposure for both air bourne and surface contaminants.

 - Wash hands frequently and thoroughly, long duration is the key to removing the surface contaminants on the hands.
 Anti-bacterial soaps are of limited use and vigorous hand washing with plain soap will be more effective.